marcoalopez/GrainSizeTools/DOCS/getting_started.md

 header  # Row number(s) to use as the column names.
 By default it takes the first row as the column names (header=0).
 If there is no columns names in the file you must set header=None skiprows  # Number of lines to skip at the start of the file (an integer). na_filter  # Detect missing value markers.
-False by default.
+False by default. sheet_name  # Only for excel files, the excel sheet name either a number or the full name of the sheet

 ```